-TAKE NOTICE that Frederick Bradshaw, of Tonopah, Nevada, occupation mine manager, intends to apply for permission to purchase the following described lands:

-commencing at a post planted about 900 feet easterly from the northwest corner of Lot 40, Range 4, Coast District; 20 chains; thence west 20 thence south 20 chains more or shore of Surf Inlet, thence shore line to the place of containing forty acres more or less.
+TAKE NOTICE that Frederick Bradshaw. purchase the following described lands: 200 feet easterly from the northwest cor- by Ald.
+Smith, seconded by Ald. per of Lot 40, Range 4, Coast District; thence north 20 chains; thence west 20 Nelson. chains; thence south 20 chains more or less to the shore of Surf Inlet, thence following the shore line to the place of commencement, containing forty acres more or less.
 February 18, 1916.
+FREDERICK BRADSHAW.